backmesh/site/docs/intro.md

 # Introduction

-Backmesh lets you securely call LLM APIs from your app with rate limits and analytics per user.
+Backmesh lets you securely call LLM APIs from your mobile or web app with rate limits and analytics per user.
 No backend or SDK needed.

 ## How Backmesh works